ifm/developerportal/v1.1.30/_sources/CalibrationRoutines/IntroToCalibrations/README.md.txt

 ### User-coordinate-system:
 Often roboticists will refer to the this as the robot-coordinate-system, it is a way of representing positions relative to whatever feature is most convenient to measure from on their machinery.

-In order to receive point clouds in the **user-coordinate-system** directly from the O3R VPU, The user needs to define where the camera head is positioned within the **user-coordinate-system**, this is called the **extrinsic calibration**.
-Specifically this is called the "extHeadToUser" parameter which can be configured for each port of the O3R system.
+In order to receive point clouds in the **user-coordinate-system** directly from the O3R VPU, the user needs to define where the camera head is positioned within the **user-coordinate-system**, this is called the **extrinsic calibration**.
+Specifically this is called the `extrinsicHeadToUser` parameter which can be configured for each port of the O3R system.

 ### Extrinsic calibration:
 **Extrinsic calibration** data takes the form of 6 degrees of freedom pose, x-y-z translation and roll, pitch, yaw (x-y-z rotations).
 These can be used to translate from one coordinate system to another.